-University of Bath - Postgraduate Virtual Open Day
+University of Bath - open day event

 Develop the skills you need to resolve complex economic issues.
 You’ll learn about core economic theories and empirical methods, and their real-world uses.